 - Freelancer contracts.
 These are slightly different as workers are self-employed and take care of their own tax and National Payments.

 Most changes to an employment contract need the agreement of both employee and employer.
-You can find template employment contracts here.
+You can find template employment contracts on the ACAS website.

 Wages and salary in the UK